 Suzy currently records and performs in a duet with her longtime musical partner, reknowned flatpicker Eric Thompson, with Thompsonia (Suzy, Eric and Allegra Thompson), with the Aux Cajunals (a Cajun band, in which Suzy plays Cajun accordion and fiddle), in a duet with resonator guitar goddess Del Rey, and with Eric in the Todalo Shakers.
 She often works with Geoff Muldaur and Jim Kweskin as a side musician and collaborates with other musicians including Mary Flower; Craig Ventresco and Meredith Axelrod; Foghorn Stringband; and Laurie Lewis.

 Suzy discovered the music of Bessie Smith, Sippie Wallace, Memphis Minnie, Victoria Spivey, and other classic blues moaners in the winter of 1975, when a friend of a friend of a friend stored his LP collection in her room.
 She began learning and performing some of this early blues material, accompanying herself on the guitar.
 The next year, she formed the Any Old Time String Band, an all-woman quintet with a repertoire that included classic blues, oldtime country music, and Cajun music.

-In 1976, Suzy's interest in Cajun music was sparked by seeing the Balfa Brothers perform their traditional Cajun music.
+In 1976, Suzy's life was changed when she saw the Balfa Brothers perform their traditional Cajun music.
 She began making annual pilgrimages to southwest Louisiana, receiving an NEA Fellowship in 1980 to apprentice with Master Cajun Musician, Dewey Balfa; she also studied with Cajun fiddle legends Dennis McGee, Cheese Read and Wade Fruge.
-The 1980s saw Suzy touring and recording with the Blue Flame Stringband and the Backwoods Band, appearing on the Prairie Home Companion radio show, and touring throughout the U.S. and in Europe.
+The 1980s saw Suzy touring and recording with the Blue Flame Stringband and the Backwoods Band, multiple appearances on the Prairie Home Companion radio show, and touring throughout the U.S. and in Europe.

 In 1983, Suzy formed the California Cajun Orchestra, featuring Louisiana-born accordionist Danny Poullard.
 The CCO's debut album, on Arhoolie, was awarded the prestigious Prix Dehors De Nous by the Louisiana French Music Association; their follow-up CD won a NAIRD Indie for “Best Cajun-Zydeco Album of the Year.”
 Suzy has performed with many of Louisiana's finest Cajun musicians, including D.L.
 Menard, Beausoleil, Michael Doucet, Dewey Balfa, and Marc and Ann Savoy.
 She appears in Les Blank's film on Cajun and Zydeco music, J'ai Ete Au Bal.